flguaman/flguaman/README.md

 - 👀 I’m interested in move on
 - 🌱 I’m currently learning js py html c++ and more
 - 💞️ I’m looking to collaborate on  java js py html c++ and more
-- 📫 How to reach me guamanfreddy1997@gmail.com
+- 📫 How to reach me    flguaman@sudamericano.edu.ec  OR  guamanfreddy1997@gmail.com
 - 😄 Pronouns: papi
 - ⚡ Fun fact🤾‍♂️